 3. Free up space on Mac

-Its System Junk module scans your Mac looking for junk files that are taking up lots of space.
-These could be temporary files that were never deleted, leftover files from applications you’ve removed, or language files for languages you don’t use.
-Whatever they are, System Junk will track them down and allow you to delete them with a click.
+Its Cleanup module scans your Mac, looking for junk files that are taking up lots of space.
+These could be temporary files that were never deleted, language files for languages you don’t use, or broken login items and preferences.
+Whatever they are, it will track them down and allow you to delete them with a click.

 Here’s how to use it:

-2. Install and open the app and click System Junk from the sidebar.
+2. Install and open the app and click Cleanup from the sidebar.

 3. Click Scan, and wait for it to complete.

-4. Now, either click Review Details to find out what will be safely removed from your Mac or hit Clean right away.
+4. Now, either click Review All Junk to find out what can be safely removed from your Mac or hit Clean right away.

 4. Check your internet connection